 - Working schedule: Five (5) days per week, seven and a half (7.5) hours per day for a thirty-seven and a half (37.5) hour work week.

-- This position is part of the USW 4096 Unionand is governed by the terms and conditions outlined in the USW 4096 Collective Agreement.
+- This position is part of the USW 4096 unionand is governed by the terms and conditions outlined in their Collective Agreement.
 As a member of this bargaining unit, you’ll benefit from clear expectations around hours of work, wages, vacation, and other conditions that support a fair and consistent working environment.

 Why CNL?